Advice for Veterans

 Wiltshire has a strong and vibrant military community including both serving personnel and ex service men and women.
 Veterans in Wiltshire are able to access all of the information and advice available to everyone living in Wiltshire and will find lots of the information on this website useful.
 If you would like information about what’s available in your community please visit the Service Directory or contact the Council's customer advisors on 0300 456 0111 who will be able to provide you with information and advice about living well in your community.

 There are however, some specific organisations set up to support veterans and this page provides information about how to access these groups.

 What's available for veterans in Wiltshire?

-SSAFFA, the armed forces charity provides a huge range of support, information and advice for service men and women and veterans.
+SSAFFA, the armed forces charity provides a vast range of support, information and advice for service men and women and veterans.
 The Wiltshire branch provides housing advice, mentoring, money advice and much more.

 If you would like to find out more about what SSAFA can do please visit their website or 'phone them on 01264 382560

 There are lots of other organisations in Wiltshire who may be able to provide information, advice and support to veterans, see the section below for details about some of these.